mscharhag/oleaster/oleaster-matcher/README.md

 ```

 Matcher objects can be created using one the various static `expect()` methods of the `Matchers` class.
-To improve readability it is recommended to statically import `Matchers.*`:
+To improve readability it is recommended to statically import `Matchers.*`
 ```java
 import static com.mscharhag.oleaster.matcher.Matchers.*;
 ```